-I’ve never been to a Horse Trials before but Helen, the new Digital Marketing Executive, told me that this one was particularly important and was a big deal to the equestrian eventing world.
-This 4 star equestrian event makes up one of the four parts in the highly coveted 3 day event Rolex Grand Slam of eventing.
-Featuring Olympic gold medallists and World champions alike, the competition is fierce and the outcome often comes down to a single show jumping in a timed show jump off.
+I’ve never been to a horse trial event before but Helen, our Digital Marketing Executive, told me that this one was particularly important and was a big deal to the equestrian eventing world.
+This four-star equestrian event makes up one of the four parts in the highly coveted three-day Rolex Grand Slam of Eventing.
+Featuring Olympic gold medallists and world champions alike, the competition is fierce and the outcome often comes down to a single showjumping in a timed show jump off.

-Soon it was time for lunch and as it was such a lovely sunny day we sat outside and sunbathed in front of Badminton House.
+Soon, it was time for lunch and as it was such a lovely warm day we sat outside and sunbathed in front of Badminton House.
 It was such a sunny day that my fur started to turn brown and I had to apply some sun lotion to stop burning.

-After lunch we started another of our 2 hour shifts and we were lucky enough to have silver team Olympic medallist Kristina Cook and top international rider Beanie Sturgis in our buggy.
+After lunch, we started another of our two-hour shifts and we were lucky enough to have silver team Olympic medallist Kristina Cook and top international rider Beanie Sturgis in our buggy.
 I asked ever so politely if I could have a photo with them and was pleased when they said yes!

-After being star struck by Kristina and Beanie, I was then even more delighted to meet the lovely Mary King.
+After being starstruck by Kristina and Beanie, I was then even more delighted to meet the lovely Mary King.
 Mary was part of the Olympic silver medal team at London 2012 and has won numerous events and medals in her career.
 It was a real pleasure to meet her.
-I loved her green Joules jacket and body protector, green is my favourite colour and I asked Mary if Joules did bear sized jackets, unfortunately she said no.
+I loved her green Joules jacket and body protector, green is my favourite colour and I asked Mary if Joules did bear-sized jackets, but unfortunately, she said no.

 After meeting the lovely Mary King, we shuttled some more riders, grooms and owners about until it was time to go home and definitely time for a spot of Pimms – lovely!

 The next morning, it was another beautiful day at Badminton and I had to apply some more sunscreen to make sure my fur didn’t get burnt.
 We were allocated our buggy and started our shift.
-It was very busy at Badminton, the sun was out and the general public were having a lovely time relaxing by the Badminton lake.
+It was very busy at Badminton – the sun was out and the general public was having a lovely time relaxing by Badminton Lake.
 We were told that this was a record crowd; an unbelievable 150,000 people had come to watch the famous cross country day in the sun!

 My day got off to a fabulous start when I was papped by a photographer.
 Well, I think event rider Caroline Powell was papped, but I made sure I was in the photo.
-Do you think he got my good side?
+I think he got my good side!